The British fashion industry is embracing the Diamond Jubilee with a range of specially themed items.

 Buckingham Palace is also celebrating the Queen’s style with a display of the royal family’s personal jewellery.
 The major exhibition will feature the ‘South Africa’ diamond necklace that was given to Princess Elizabeth on her 21st birthday as well as a crown worn by Queen Victoria for her jubilee portrait in 1897.

-The exhibition will open on June 30th until October 7th and is an ideal attraction for those staying in central London hotels during the summer.
+The exhibition will open on June 30th until October 7th and is an ideal attraction for those staying in The Montcalm London Marble Arch Hotel during the summer.
 Entry to the palace costs £18 per adult and £10.25 for those aged under 16 and it is located close to Victoria, Green Park and Hyde Park Corner underground stations.